Who must submit a workplace skills plan?

 All companies that have an annual payroll of R500k p/a are liable to pay 1 % of their payroll (Skills levies) to a SETA depending on their core business activities in compliance with the Skills Development and Skills Development Levy Acts.

 This skills-based classification system encompasses all occupations in the South African context and defines the base from which to link various occupations to specific skills assists in identifying further training needs.

-WSP & ATR submission
+WSP and ATR Reporting

 In order to claim your Mandatory Grant, you need to apply by submitting your Workplace skills plan (WSP) and Annual Training Plan (ATR) to your Sector Education and Training Authority (SETA).
 You claim the Mandatory Grant by submitting your plan.
 The grant is equal to 20 % of the skills levies paid to SARS.
 No late applications are accepted unless extensions are granted by the SETA due to states of disaster.
 Companies that fail to accurately complete and submit will receive ZERO points on the skills development element of their B-BBEE scorecards.

 We assisting you with:

 - Compiling the skills plan for the year ahead

 As Mentors we help our Client’s by providing them with the knowledge, experience and insights to help them cope with a specific challenge and offer tailored insight and advice.

 We engage in a virtual setting via ZOOM.
 If you prefer a more intimate setting and are in close proximity to our team then we can hold face to face sessions too.